irena-flextool/flextool/docs/install_toolbox.md

 ## Installing Spine Toolbox and IRENA FlexTool on a local computer

 Follow video tutorial for installation here: [Link to YouTube](https://youtu.be/N3qB0rzxPYw).
 Currently python versions 3.9 or higher are supported.
+These instructions are for Windows, see Linux and Mac at the bottom.

 - Install [Miniconda](https://docs.conda.io/en/latest/miniconda.html) (or Anaconda)  [Can be ignored if already installed]
 - Start Anaconda prompt